 For the last decade Ekman has worked to translate his research into practical applications; shifting focus slightly from earlier products which focused on learning to spot how others feel (and what they may be concealing), PEG is now poised to launch tools that focus on how to respond to others’ emotions.
 Whether in the workplace, during a negotiation, or at home with one’s family, learning how to respond empathically and constructively in trying situations plays a key role in building beneficial relationships.
 Sign up for our newsletter to be notified when this product becomes available for purchase.

 Some of Ekman’s current work emerges from his close relationship with the Dalai Lama.
-Reflecting more than fifty hours spent in one-on-one conversation with the Dalai Lama, an ebook, Moving Towards Global Compassion, will be available in 2014.
+Reflecting more than fifty hours spent in one-on-one conversation with the Dalai Lama, an ebook, Moving Towards Global Compassion, is now available.
 PEG’s next online, interactive training tool enables users to examine their emotional profile, the unique way in which they experience emotion, and how well their view of themselves corresponds to an intimate partners’ view of them.
 This undertaking marks Ekman’s trajectory from establishing universals in the expressions of emotion to elucidating individual differences in how emotions are experienced.

 Awards and Honors